LeSmurk/CraigieDev/_pages/ecstasks.md

 ### Idle ###
 During Idle, we wait until a target has been found or the timer has ran out.
-If the timer runs out, we do a task transition into walk If a target is found, we task transition into chase
+If the timer runs out, we do a task transition into walk If a target is found, we task transition into chase.
 ![IdleSystem]({{ "/assets/ECSTasks/IdleSystem.png" | relative_url }})

 ### Walk ###